6 Useful Apps to Quit Drinking Alcohol

 This app is available for iPhone through the App Store for $2.99, and for Android under the name Quit Drinking – Andrew Johnson for $2.49.

 No matter your preferred approach, if you’re looking for an improved relationship with alcohol Ria Health may be able to help.
-Our program offers the perfect balance between app-based tools, and comprehensive, medically managed alcohol treatment.
-We offer both moderation and abstinence as options, and tailor treatment to each individual member.
+Contact us to talk with a member of our team and learn more.

 Written By: